Effective: March 2026Governed by South African LawBinding on Acceptance

 Payment Reference: All EFT payments must include the QuietRise invoice number as the payment reference.
 Proof of payment may be sent to accounts@quietrise.co.za.
 QuietRise will not credit a payment to a Service Agreement until funds have cleared in its bank account.

-Late Payment: Accounts not settled by the due date will result in the suspension of active services.
-Services will remain suspended until all outstanding amounts have been paid and cleared.
+Late Payment: Where an invoice is not settled by the due date, QuietRise will initiate the suspension process set out in Section E of this Agreement.
+Services will remain suspended until all outstanding amounts, including any applicable reactivation fee, have been paid and cleared in QuietRise's bank account.

 Advance Billing: All hosting, domain, maintenance, and recurring services are billed in advance.
 No services will be activated or renewed until the corresponding invoice has been paid and cleared.